Stimulators for cranial electrotherapy and neuroscientific research

-The DC-STIMULATOR is a stimulator for cranial electrotherapy that provides a stimulation using weak direct current (transcranial Direct Current Stimulation tDCS) within non-invasive interventional neurophysiology.
+The DC-STIMULATOR is a stimulator for cranial electrotherapy that provides stimulation using weak direct current (transcranial Direct Current Stimulation tDCS) within non-invasive interventional neurophysiology.
 The electrical charge and current density applied are far below the threshold for releasing a stimulus and have a modular effect on existing neuronal elements.

 The DC-STIMULATOR is used for transcranial Direct Current Stimulation for symptom relief in depression.